What are assets and liabilities in lease accounting under ASC 842?

 Recognizing lease liabilities on the balance sheet provides a more accurate representation of a company’s financial obligations and enhances the transparency of its financial position.

-In lease accounting, there is a direct relationship between assets and liabilities.
+The ROU asset and lease liability are directly linked at lease commencement.
+The ROU asset is initially measured at the lease liability amount, adjusted for initial direct costs, prepaid rent, and lease incentives.
 The recognition of a lease liability on the balance sheet corresponds to the recognition of a right-of-use (ROU) asset.

 The ROU asset represents the lessee’s right to use the leased asset throughout the lease term.
 It is measured initially at the lease liability amount, adjusted for any initial direct costs incurred and certain other components, such as lease incentives or initial direct costs.